 Berkshire Association of Congregational Ministers

-For more information about the collection, view the archival finding aid for the Massachusetts Conference Collection records.
+For additional information please see the finding aid for the Massachusetts Conference Collection records.

 This volume of ecclesiastical records primarily contains written records of ordinations, installations, and dismissions, as well as an index to all of the volume's records.
 The records of dismissal also occasionally include summaries of depositions and complaints lodged.
 Also included in the volume are the results of councils.
 These results include in-depth meeting minutes which include lists of present association members and the results of votes.